Jesusdiazcienciadatos/ationetdocs/AN-LocalAgent-TechGuide.md

 | ...                      |                    |

 ##Software download instructions
-You can download the Local Agent installer from our Donwload Center.
-You'll need login credentials.
+Download the Local Agent installer from our [Download Center](http://vm-atioapps1.cloudapp.net/downloadcenter).
 Link: http://vm-atioapps1.cloudapp.net/downloadcenter
 For the first installation you´ll need to add all prerequisites for a correct installation.
-Check the option "Include Prerequisites" as shown in the **picture**.
+Check the option "Include Prerequisites" as shown in the picture above.
+Save the zip file into your computer.

-##Setup instructions
+##Install instructions
+To install the Local Agent follo the procedure above.

+1. Unzip the file on your computer.
+2. Run the Setup. exe file.

 ##Troubleshooting
 detección de problemas